materialsvirtuallab/monty/docs/index.rst

 v0.3.6
 ------
-1. `:class:monty.tempfile.ScratchDir`_ now checks for existence of root directory.
+1. :class:`monty.tempfile.ScratchDir` now checks for existence of root directory.
 If root path does not exist, will function as simple pass through.
 Makes it a lot more robust to bad mounting of scratch directories.